AndMJ/TaskbarAcrylicOpacity/README.md

 <br><br>

 ## Steps
-1. Taskbar transparency effects needs to be `On`.
+1. Go on settings and make sure taskbar transparency effects are `On`, otherwise this will not work.

     <img src="https://github.com/AndMJ/TaskbarAcrylicOpacity/blob/main/images/transparency.png" width="325px" align="center">